CSer-Tang-hao/Awesome-Fine-Grained-Few-Shot-Learning/README.md

 # Awesome-Fine-Grained-Few-Shot-Learning [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-In this repository, we mainly focus on few-shot learning in fine-grained image/video recognition.
+A curated list of resources including papers, datasets, and relevant links about few-shot learning in fine-grained image/video recognition.
+Since both few-shot and fine-grained are very broad concepts, there are various experimental settings and research lines in the realm of fine-grained few-shot learning.
 --------------------------------------------------------------------------------------

 :running: **We will keep updating it.** :running: